How to Install Croogo CMS with Apache on Ubuntu Linux

 Install Apache2 HTTP Server on Ubuntu

-Apache2 HTTP Server is the most popular web server in use.
+Apache2 HTTP Server is the most popular web server.
 Install it since Croogo CMS needs it.

 To install Apache2 HTTP on the Ubuntu server, run the commands below.